 The likelihood of finding a match varies by individual based on their tissue type.
 A person's tissue type may be common, uncommon, or rare.
-Tissue types are inherited, so patients are most likely to match the tissue type of someone who shares their racial or ethnic heritage.
+Tissue types are inherited, so patients are most likely to match the tissue type of someone who shares their ethnic background.

 Starting a Formal Search